yzziizzy/gpuedit/DEVELOPMENT.md

 * Language sensitive auto-complete and type/param hints (low priority)
 * Delete contents of line but leave indentation
 * Create new line after, indented, and jump to the end
-* Bookmarks, bookmark categories?
+* Bookmark categories?
 * Fix spacing of items in tables
 * Drag selection to new spot
 * Quick find/replace on current line only
 * Hoist declaration to top of block/fn
-* Manual re-highlight mode
+* tail -f mode
+* Sort lines
+* Caps modification of words in selection

 == BUGS ==
 * Selection pivot is not consistent
 * Mouse scroll on files with fewer lines than the screen
 * Scrollbar follows cursor, not screen
-* Underscore does not render

 == Low Priority ==
 * Optimize all buffer operations for minimal line renumbering